 Unpaid IRS payroll taxes can be a big problem for business owners who are responsible for withholding and depositing payroll taxes.
 Payroll taxes can add up quickly and are a substantial part of a business's cash flow.
+In times of financial stress or rapid growth, businesses may overlook or fail to remit payroll taxes that can be substantial.
 Consult a payroll tax attorney to see if you qualify for payroll tax relief.

 What Is Payroll Tax?

 Payroll taxes include employee income taxes, social security taxes, unemployment taxes, and state and local income taxes.
 These taxes are a large percentage of a businesses taxes and must be withheld on a timely basis to avoid substantial penalties and interest.
 Business owners and executives may be liable for unpaid payroll taxes if the business fails to withhold the taxes.

 Employers use Form W-4 to determine an employee's federal income tax withholding and calculate social security and medicare tax using Form 941.
 Form 940 is used to calculate and remit federal unemployment insurance tax.
 Employers may use the state equivalent of the Form W-4 to determine the correct amount of state income tax to withhold for employees.

 Report Payroll Tax on IRS Form 940 and IRS Form 941

 Taxpayers must calculate and report payroll taxes on IRS Form 940 and IRS Form 941.
 These forms must be timely filed to avoid substantial penalties.

 IRS Form 940 reports the Federal Unemployment Tax Act (FUTA) amount.
 FUTA also may take into account state unemployment taxes paid as a credit to reduce the balance due.